Catalogs, Delivery Groups, Zones

 2. Or see Matthias Schlimm at Reboot Schedule – VM’s in Maintenance Mode … do it at CUGC provides a script that reboots maintenance mode VDAs.

 9. If all the user sessions on the VDA are not logged off within 10 minutes, and if machine is not shutdown gracefully, then the Delivery Controller sends a force shutdown of the VDA, and machine does not power on.
 The following Delivery Controller registry values can be tweaked.
-Source = Citrix CTX239537 Server VDA’s Remain ShutDown And Do Not Turn On Automatically After Scheduled Reboot
+Source = Citrix CTX237058 Schedule reboot does not restart machines and it stays in Shutdown state

 • HKLM\Software\Citrix\DesktopServer\SiteServices\MaxShutdownTimeSecs